 Gilda’s Study Corner provides time for the children who participate in Noogie Nights to receive homework help from a trained volunteer for one hour prior to their support group.
 This program was developed to help ease the burden of ensuring that homework is done by the end of the night.

 This very special program provides week-long sessions of fun themes, specialized workshops, field trips and lots of laughter during periods throughout the year when school is not in session (mid-winter recess, spring break, summer vacation).
 Lunch and snacks are provided.
-There is no fee for Camp Sparkle but registration is required as there is limited space.
+There is no fee for Team Sparkle but registration is required as there is limited space.

 For Teens Ages 13-17